bethanygrimm/exoplanet-discovery/README.md

 The container for the Flask apps has now been built, and any previous running containers have been removed.
 All three containers are now running in the background. you may check the status of the containers by running <code>docker ps</code>.

 <h2>API Query Commands and Sample Output</h2>
-There are multiple routes that may be run on this app.<br>
+There are multiple routes that may be run on this app withint the terminal.<br>
 <code>curl -X POST localhost:5000/data</code><br>
 Running this query before any others is highly recommended, as the data needs to be loaded before being able to run any meaningful analyses.
 This route loads the entire dataset into the user's local /data directory.
 Sample output:<br>
 <code>Data load succeeded</code> if load successful<br>